ibm-cloud-docs/sap/sap-terraform-automate-3tier-nw-hana.md

 *  If you have not created already, create a deployment server (bastion server) to store the SAP kits.
 For more information, see [Automate SAP bastion server - SAP media storage repository](/docs/sap?topic=sap-sap-bastion-server).
 *  Log in to your previously created deployment server and verify that Terraform and Ansible are installed.
 *  Download the SAP kits from the SAP Portal to your Deployment Server.
 Make note of the download locations.
     Ansible decompresses all of the files.
-For more information, see the [Java README file](https://github.com/IBM-Cloud/sap-netweaver-java-hana) or the [ABAP README file](https://github.com/IBM-Cloud/sap-netweaver-abap-hana).
+For more information, see the [Java README file](https://github.com/IBM-Cloud/sap-netweaver-java-hana) or the [ABAP README file](https://github.com/IBM-Cloud/sap-netweaver-abap-hana){: external}.
 *  [Create or retrieve an {{site.data.keyword.cloud_notm}} API key](/docs/account?topic=account-userapikey#create_user_key).
 The API key is used to authenticate with the {{site.data.keyword.cloud_notm}} platform and to determine your permissions for {{site.data.keyword.cloud_notm}} services.
 *  [Create or retrieve your SSH key ID](/docs/ssh-keys?topic=ssh-keys-getting-started-tutorial).
 You need the 40-digit UUID for the SSH key, not the SSH key name.